 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Heart failure has happened with bezlotoxumab, as well as heart failure that has gotten worse in people who already have it.
-Tell your doctor if you have heart disease.
-Call your doctor right away if you have shortness of breath, a big weight gain, a heartbeat that is not normal, or swelling in the arms or legs that is new or worse.
+- Serious heart failure has happened with bezlotoxumab.
+People with a history of heart failure who took bezlotoxumab had a higher chance of heart failure and death than those who did not take bezlotoxumab.
+Tell your doctor if you have ever had heart failure.
+Call your doctor right away if you have shortness of breath, a big weight gain, or swelling in the arms or legs that is new or worse.

 What are some other side effects of Bezlotoxumab?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.